Skip to contents

 scalar<logical> // default: TRUE

-A logical value that determines whether decimal marks should always appear even if there are no decimal digits to display after formatting (e.g., 23 becomes 23. if FALSE).
-By default trailing decimal marks are not shown.
+A logical value that determines whether decimal marks should always appear even if there are no decimal digits to display after formatting.
+For example, when use_subunits = FALSE or decimals = 0 a formatted value such as "$23" can be fashioned as "$23." by setting drop_trailing_dec_mark = FALSE.

 use_seps